Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Modified Learning

-Remarkably, with the increase of $\Lambda$ ({\it i.e.} the oscillating frequency) the numerical method becomes inefficient to give accurate results due to the calculation precision limited by a sampling interval $\Delta t=0.02$.
+Remarkably, with the increase of $\Lambda$ the oscillation of dynamics becomes stronger.
+The traditional numerical method is unable to give accurate results due to the calculation precision limited by a sampling interval $\Delta t=0.02$.
 Reducing $\Delta t$ could enhance the precision yet adding to the cost.
 So a bigger mismatch will appear between the numerically-estimated values and the real numbers when $\Lambda\gtrsim 40$, see the red-solid curve in Fig.\ref{figure4}b.
-However the LSTM network can preserve a robust prediction for higher frequency values (blue-dashed) within a broader range of $\Lambda\in[10,70]$, although the initial data set based on $\Lambda\in[5.6,14.6]$ and $\Delta t=0.02$ are unchanged in the learning.
-So the LSTM network could be expected to be suited for solving the fast-oscillating behavior even if the sampling points are inadequate or in low-frequency regime.
+This numerical curve is obtained by computing the time duration between two same waves for extracting the information of frequency.
+It is apparent that the oscillating frequency becomes much larger as {$\Lambda$} increases which makes the fixed sampling interval inadequate.
+However the LSTM network can preserve a robust prediction for higher frequency values (blue-dashed, $\Lambda\in[10,70]$) under same initial preparation.
+Remember the initial data set based on $\Lambda\in[5.6,14.6]$ and $\Delta t=0.02$ are unchanged in the learning.
+Therefore the LSTM network is expected to be more suitable for solving the fast-oscillating behavior even if the sampling points are inadequate or in low-frequency regime.